 It’s possible to set an expiry date for the badge after which the badge is no longer valid.
 The badge issuer organisation can create badges that require further education or similar from the badge earner to continue the validity of the badge.
 The expiry date is given as month/year when creating the badge, but an exact expiry date can be given when issuing the badge.

 It’s possible to add an alignment to the badge that will be shown as a link to the badge earner.
 NB!
 Before you can add an alignment, it needs to be added to the environment in Admin tools → Alignments.
 It’s possible to add an unlimited amount of alignments to the environment.
 9

-Creator can compose the criteria themselves or upload a ready-made criteria template: Pick template.
+A creator can compose the criteria himself/herself, or upload a ready-made criteria template: Pick template.

 It is possible to save the composed criteria as a criteria template for later use: Save as template.

 Criteria is a compulsory field.
 The user can save an unfinished badge as a draft, but it is not possible to change the badge as ready for issuing before there is content in the criteria.